Britain’s first lady? Akshata Murty goes solo on campaign trail

 Now, the Tory leader, who trails by 27 points, hopes to repeat this trick again with Mrs Murty taking to the campaign trail solo to help turn the tide in his favour.

-The heiress and businesswoman visted a Royal British Legion care facility in Ripon, North Yorkshire on Wednesday to garner support for her husbands campaign.
+The heiress and businesswoman visted a Royal British Legion care facility in Ripon, North Yorkshire on Wednesday to bolster support for her husband’s campaign.

-While it is the norm for the wives of US presidents to be at the forefront of political life, it is not tradition for prime ministers partners in the UK.
+While it is the norm for the wives of US presidents to be at the forefront of political life, it is not a tradition for prime ministers’ partners in the UK.

-Ms Murty was pictured at Lister House, which provides expert care including respite and day-care for the Armed Forces community as well as somewhere to call home.
+Ms Murty was pictured at Lister House, which provides expert care including respite and daycare for former members of the armed forces, as well as a home for others.

-The visit came after she welcomes children into her own home last week to commemorate the Normandy landings.
+The visit came after she welcomed children into her own home last week to commemorate the Normandy landings.

-Ms Murthy greeted an excited group of children outside Number 10 before given them a tour and a lesson on the role of Winston Churchill.
+Ms Murty greeted an excited group of children outside Number 10 before giving them a tour and a lesson on the role of Winston Churchill.

 The couple have had their fair share of controversy including the 2022 revelation that Ms Murty had £11.6m in dividends from Indian firm Infosys but was not liable to pay tax in the UK due to her non-dom status.

-According to this year’s Sunday Times Rich List, they are officially wealthier than the kind as their wealth surged more than £120 million over the last year.
+According to this year’s Sunday Times Rich List, the couple are officially wealthier than the King, as their wealth surged more than £120m over the last year.

 At a train depot in Cornwall on Wednesday morning, Mr Sunak explained details of his apprenticeships plan.